 Choosing Substance Over Style

 While flashy reports and polished dashboards are tempting, family offices need to prioritize solutions that handle the intricacies of accounting with accuracy and efficiency.
 Unified platforms like FundCount and SEI Archway offer strong back-end support but with different levels of flexibility and efficiency for global, multi-entity portfolios.
-Meanwhile, hybrid solutions such as Addepar and Eton may provide appealing visualizations but often struggle with integrating data across systems.
+Meanwhile, hybrid solutions such as Addepar may provide appealing visualizations but often struggle with integrating data across systems.

 In the end, the best system for your family office will depend on the complexity of your portfolio, the importance of multi-entity support, and how much manual intervention you’re willing to tolerate.
 While larger platforms might attract attention with brand recognition and a more polished appearance, sometimes the underdog—quietly focused on solving real problems—can offer the most practical solution.